Strong chiral optical force for small chiral molecules based on electric-dipole interactions, inspired by the asymmetrical hydrozoan $\textit{Velella velella}$: Derivation of our chiral optical force

-Let us suppose now that the molecule's rotational state has the stationary\footnote{When the ac Stark interaction $-[\alpha_{ab}(f_\omega)+\alpha_{ab,c}(f_\omega)E_{0c}]\tilde{E}_a\tilde{E}_b^\ast/4$ is included in the rotational interaction Hamiltonian $V$, we find that rotational states quantized along the $y$ (or $x$) axis are not necessarily stationary.
+Let us suppose now that the molecule's rotational state has the stationary\footnote{When the Stark interaction terms $-\alpha_{ab}(f_0)E_{0a}E_{0b}/2-\alpha_{ab}(f_\omega)\tilde{E}_a\tilde{E}_b^\ast/4$ are included in the rotational interaction Hamiltonian $V$, we find that rotational states quantized along the $y$ (or $x$) axis are not necessarily stationary.
 This limits the validity of our treatment to suitably short interaction times.} form

 where $J$ and $m$ are rotational quantum numbers and $\tau$ is an energy label, as described in Appendix \ref{Asymmetric rigid rotor}.
-Substituting Eqs.~(\ref{MuRotation})-(\ref{PsiRotor}) into Eqs.~(\ref{ExpectationForce}) and (\ref{ExpectationExpression}) with Eq.~(\ref{ExpectationExpression}) considered to linear order in $V$ then making use of basic symmetry arguments to disregard vanishing contributions, we obtain
+Substituting Eqs.~(\ref{MuRotation})-(\ref{PsiRotor}) into Eqs.~(\ref{ExpectationForce}) and (\ref{ExpectationExpression}) with Eq.~(\ref{ExpectationExpression}) considered to first order in $V$ then making use of basic symmetry arguments to disregard vanishing contributions, we obtain